nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 #### Why is it implemented this way
 - The code is separated into distinct methods that addresses a separate concern, achieving Separation of concerns principle (SoC).
 This help achieve better modularity and readability.
 - Each method includes numerous exception handlers to cover as many potential errors and edge cases as possible.
+- Methods used in course validation is extracted out and placed in the `CourseValidator` class to achieve more OOP and greater readability.

 #### Alternatives Considered
 - Initially, one way to validate a course mapping is by adding all course mappings to a hashmap.
 This allows indexing to locate the relevant course mapping.
 However, this approach may lead to unnecessary repetition since each course mapping is already stored in the JSON file.